|

 continuing for length bytes.
 Within the specified range,

-in the file.
-After a successful call, subsequent reads from
+the file.
+After a successful call, subsequent reads from this

-converting the range into unwritten extents.
-This approach
+the range into unwritten extents.
+This approach means that the

-means that the specified range will not be physically zeroed
+specified range will not be physically zeroed out on the

-out on the device (except for partial blocks at the either
+device (except for partial blocks at the either end of the

-end of the range), and I/O is (otherwise) required only to
+range), and I/O is (otherwise) required only to update

 Option --keep-size can be specified to prevent file length